kelltrick/windows-itpro-docs/windows/device-security/device-guard/deploy-code-integrity-policies-steps.md

 <sup>[1]</sup>A vulnerability in bginfo.exe has been fixed in the latest version 4.22.
 If you use BGInfo, for security, make sure to download and run the latest version here [BGInfo 4.22](https://docs.microsoft.com/en-us/sysinternals/downloads/bginfo).
 Note that BGInfo versions earlier than 4.22 are still vulnerable and should be blocked.

-<sup>[2]</sup>If you are using your reference system in a development context and use msbuild.exe to build managed applications, we recommend that you whitelist msbuild.exe in your code integrity policies.
+<sup>[2]</sup>If you are using your reference system in a development context and use msbuild.exe to build managed applications, we recommend that you allow list msbuild.exe in your code integrity policies.
 However, if your reference system is an end user device that is not being used in a development context, we recommend that you block msbuild.exe.

 <sup>*</sup>Microsoft recognizes the efforts of those in the security community who help us protect customers through responsible vulnerability disclosure, and extends thanks to the following people: